Retirement Village Legislation

 - residences are purchased by prospective residents on conditions restricting their subsequent disposal.

-The Department for Health and Ageing through the Office for the Ageing (OFTA) is responsible for the administration of the Retirement Villages Act.
+The Department for Health and Ageing through the Office for Ageing Well (formerly OFTA) is responsible for the administration of the Retirement Villages Act.

 From 2013 to 2017 the State Government worked with village operators, property developers and SARVRA to improve the previous Act, and to strike the right balance between the needs of residents and operators.
 The Retirement Villages Act 2016 completed the Parliamentary process in November 2016 and the Retirement Village Regulations 2017 were also developed and published.
 The new legislation commenced from 1 January 2018.